-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your financial account statements, explanation of benefits statements, and credit reports for fraudulent or irregular activity on a regular basis.

-For More Information.
+For More Information

 Please accept our apologies that this incident occurred.
-We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices to enhance the security and privacy of your personal information.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at the confidential.
-This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, between the hours of 8:00 a.m. to 8:00 p.m.
-Eastern time.
+If you have any further questions regarding this incident, please call the dedicated, confidential toll-free response line we have set up to respond to questions at .
+The response line is staffed with professionals familiar with this incident and knowledgeable about what you can do to protect against misuse of your information.
+The response line is available between the hours of , Monday through Friday, excluding holidays.